 What kind of seating is available?
 The Festival is located on the spacious meadows east of the Main Lodge.
 Seating is not provided.
-Bring your blankets and lawn chairs.
+Bring your blankets or lawn chairs, personal size umbrellas, sunscreen.

 Can I bring a tent?
 No

 Can we bring a cooler?
-Food and beverages (including alcohol) will be available for purchase at the festival.
-NO OUTSIDE FOOD OR DRINKS, OR OUTDOOR FLAME IS ALLOWED AT THE EVENT.
+Sorry, no. Food and beverages (including alcohol) will be available for purchase.
+NO OUTSIDE FOOD OR DRINKS.

 Is there food?
 Yes!
 We will have food trucks participating in the event, as well as some culinary delights from Chef Damien Jacob, Executive Chef at POSTOAK.